urql-graphql/urql/docs/graphcache/cache-updates.md

 });
 ```

-Inside these update functions, apart from the `cache` methods that we've seen in ["Computed
+Inside these update functions, apart from the `cache` methods that we've seen on the ["Local
-Query"](./computed-queries.md) to read from the cached data, we can also use other `cache` methods to
+Resolvers" page](./local-resolvers.md) to read from the cached data, we can also use other `cache` methods to
 write to the cached data.

 ### cache.updateQuery